Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 > Reception notes:
 > - LRIT broadcasts pre-equalized channels, which often end up severely over-exposing the imagery.
 The reason for why imagery is broadcasted like this is unknown.
 > - After a few minutes of LRIT from Elektro-L3, you will be able to notice a spiky signal appear at 1690.5 MHz, this is linearly polarized dead LRIT from FengYun 2H.
-It might interfere with LRIT reception, in which case you should point slightly farther from 2H.
+It might interfere with Elektro LRIT reception, in which case you should point slightly farther from 2H.
 > - Elektro-L4 has broadcast issues; the LRIT broadcast consistently cuts off after 15 minutes, even when in the middle of transmitting an image.
+> - You can use GGAK as a 24/7 metric to see if you are capable of decoding xRIT: 10 dB on GGAK should equal about 2.5 dB on LRIT (enough for a decode), 17 dB on GGAK shuold equalt to about 3 dB on HRIT (enough for a decode).

 ![Elektro-L LRIT and HRIT signal screenshots from SatDump](../../assets/images/Radio/Elektro-LRIT-HRIT.jpg) *Elektro-L N°3 LRIT on left, HRIT on right*